Hey you guys! Remember that pesto genovese from last week!?

 It’s back!
 And serving as the base for this creamy pesto pasta with chicken and sun-dried tomatoes.
 Here’s the best part (drumroll please), it takes only 30 minutes to make!
 That’s like music to my ears.
 A delicious and satisfying meal that the whole family will enjoy is a BIG win in my book, especially when it’s SO quick and easy to make.

 This dish is also very versatile.
 Don’t like chicken?
 No probs, leave it out!
 Love tomatoes?
 Add more!
 You could even throw in some fresh chopped tomatoes with the sun-dried tomatoes just to create a flavorful tomato-ey party in your mouth.
 You like your pasta on the extra saucy side?
 Add more cream and pesto you saucy person!
 One important note however.
 When you are just about to sit down and eat your dreamy pasta, DON’T forget to grab your microplane to top this off with some finely grated parmesan.
-And then when you think you’ve grated enough, grate a little more (just for good measure ????).
+And then when you think you’ve grated enough, grate a little more (just for good measure).

 I don’t know what it is about a creamy pesto pasta dish like this one, but it just makes me want to smile, lean back in my chair, and close my eyes for a moment to savor the tastiness.
 You do this too?
 Please tell me you do.
 It’s like pure creamy pasta comfort in a bowl.
-And I’m pretty sure if you make this for your next house guests, you’ll have a hard time getting them out the door.
+And I’m pretty sure if you make this for your next dinner guests, you’ll have a hard time getting them out the door.
 Either because they ate too much or because they’ll be hoping that you’ll cook up some more (and since it takes less than 30 minutes to cook, you could make it again!).
 But you should probably cut them off at some point.
 Too much of a good thing can be……well, never mind.

 - Cook the pasta according to the package directions, drain and toss with just enough olive oil to prevent noodles from sticking together while preparing the rest of the dish.